 Pastor Phyllis Doseck

 I grew up the daughter of a part-time evangelist, and my father made sure we were in church every time the doors were open.
-Unfortunately, the church I grew up in had very strict rules about outward things rather than issues of the heart.
-I eventually rebelled against the beliefs and rules of my church and my father, and I turned away from God.
+Unfortunately, the church I grew up in had very strict rules about outward things rather than issues of the heart, so I eventually rebelled against the beliefs and rules of my church and my father, and I turned awayfrom God.

 Soon after marrying Peter in 1971 our marriage began to fail because neither of us was saved.
 I tried to return to God, but my mistaken ideas about who He was and how He looked at me made it difficult to reconnect.

-Peter and I share in the pastoral duties at Only Believe Ministries Christian Center, and I am so blessed to worship with wonderful people each and every service.
+Peter and I share in the pastoral responsibilities at our church, and I am so blessed to worship with wonderful people each and every service.
 God has been good to us, and I am ever pursuing His will in my life.